baran-parsai/Avatar2/unity/README.md

 Audio captured in the ROS world will be played out of the object you created in unity.

 Avoid having your microphone and the output speaker listen to each other

+The code has been updated recently to improve service call performance.